tomvannuenen/corporeal/README.md

 <h3> Features </h3>

 <h4>Chunking</h4>
 Segments input text files in smaller size into new folder.
 User can determine the size of the chunks (number of words).
 As in all modules, the program normalizes the input texts by case-folding the word tokens and removing punctuation, in order to achieve base equivalence classing.
+Output files are named in such a way that Corporeal can analyze them through other functions.

 <h4>Stemming</h4>
 Stems all words per file.
-Fast but less reliable than lemmatization.
+Fast, but less reliable than lemmatization.
 User selects output:
 * One .csv file in the root folder, based on the aggregate stemmed texts, containing the top 100 words;
 * Multiple .txt files with the stemmed texts.
 These textt files (with their reduced inflectional word forms) may then be used as input for other functions.

-<h4>POS tagging</h4>
+<h4>POS tagging / filtering</h4>
 POS tags all words per file.
 User selects output:
 * One .csv file in the root folder, based on the aggregate tagged texts, containing the top 100 words;
 * Multiple .txt files with the tagged texts.
 These text files (with their reduced inflectional word forms) may then be used as input for other functions.
+User may then choose to filter POS output for nouns, pronouns or verbs.

 <h4>lemmatization</h4>
 Lemmatizes all words per file.
 Slower than stemming, but more precise.
 User selects output: